local-first-web/relay/README.md

 🐟 Listening at http://localhost:8080
 ```

-You can visit that URL with a web browser to confirm that it's working; you should see a big ol'
+You can visit that URL with a web browser to confirm that it's working; you should see something like this:
-fish emoji:

 <img src='./images/screenshot.png' width='300' align='center' />